stonex159/stonex159.github.io/README.md

  - Look into React [tutorial](https://reactjs.org/tutorial/tutorial.html) and [hooks](https://reactjs.org/docs/hooks-intro.html)
  - Look into Bootstrap [here](https://www.w3schools.com/bootstrap4/bootstrap_get_started.asp) to make a new website, probably about Hololive
  - ~~Create some Javascript for the playground, or maybe a new project to link to it.~~
- - ~Create a game of Chess in react~
+ - ~~Create a game of Chess in react~

 Week 3
  - ~Learn about react hooks [here](https://reactjs.org/docs/hooks-intro.html)~
- - ~~Get advice on committing properly to a repo from vscode
+ - Get advice on committing properly to a repo from vscode
  - ~~Look more into features such as [draggables](https://www.freecodecamp.org/news/reactjs-implement-drag-and-drop-feature-without-using-external-libraries-ad8994429f1a/) and object manipulation via cursor in react, more specfically hovering and mouse events
  - I need to connect the form on my react app to the table that stores the info inputted
  - I need to make a history page to track the attendees and their checks per week
  - Add a warning popup if their health check is yellow that directs them to places that administer the vaccine
- - ~~Ask a TA how to deploy my react app to github pages
+ - Ask a TA how to deploy my react app to github pages

+Week 4
+ - Add that alert for the yellow status along with a message to advise them
+ - Add the history page to track attendees and if they were previously warned